hiphoox/course-rubymotion/Presentation/05-CocoaOverview/reveal.md

 "Don't call us, we'll call you."
 <b>Callbacks</b> are methods or functions that are invoked when something happens.

-As RubyMotion programmer you will deal with three types of callbacks:
+As a RubyMotion programmer you will deal with three types of callbacks:

 + Target-action
 + Delegates